 - A stroll followed by a bath, some reading, and a warm drink (without caffeine) may be relaxing in the late evening.

-- Do not do anything that is mentally demanding within 90 minutes of going to bed - such as studying.
+- Do not do anything mentally demanding within 90 minutes of going to bed - such as studying.

 - Go to bed when sleepy-tired.